virsaviaCherneva/example-repo/README.md

+master branch for test

-# example-repo - master
+# example-repo
-Virsavia
+Author: Virsavia

+### Instructions
+You can find photos in photos directory.